 Some athletes find themselves fully prepared physically to get back into competition and practice, but mentally some scars remain.
 Injury can hurt confidence, generate doubt during the competition and cause a lack of focus.
 I help athletes mentally heal from injuries and deal with the fear of re-injury.

 All great coaches employ game plans, race strategies, and course management skills to help athletes mentally prepare for competition.
 This is an area beyond developing basic mental skills in which a mental coach helps athletes and teams.
 This is very important in sports such as golf, racing, and many team sports.

 I will add that sports psychology may not be appropriate for every athlete.
 Not every person who plays a sport wants to "improve performance."
 Sports psychology is not for recreation athletes who participate for the social component of a sport or do not spend time working on technique or fitness to improve performance.
 Young athletes whose parents want them to see a sports psychologist are not a good candidate either.
-It is very important that the athlete desires to improve his or her mental game without having the motive to satisfy a parent.
-Similarly, an athlete who sees a mental game expert only to satisfy a coach is not going to fully benefit from mental training.
+The athlete must desire to improve his or her mental game without having the motive to satisfy a parent.
+Similarly, an athlete who sees a mental game expert only to satisfy a coach is not going to benefit from mental training fully.

 This article first appeared in: